asantra/DiPhotonClassicCodeRepository/ArkaCode/SmallNtupleMakerFromggNtuple/README.md

 This set of codes is used to create small ntuple from ggNtuple for faster running.
 This is done through condor.
+Put all the codes in a folder and do the following

 1. put the absolute path (including /eos/uscms etc) of the ggNtuples from where the small ntuples will be made in a .txt file.
 Each file should be in a separate line.